TypedDevs/bashunit/docs/blog/2024-06-21-phpstan-integration.md

 `./bashunit -a|--assert [...args]` allows you to call any [assertion](/assertions) outside the test runner, which means you can run them [standalone](/standalone).

 Additionally, we discovered that multiline string comparison didn't work as expected, so we fixed that.
 And `@staabm` helped us adding a new assert function to check the number of lines within a string.

+And now, all of these have been released from [0.13](https://github.com/TypedDevs/bashunit/releases) onwards!
+Enjoy!